brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

 #### 2. The `Deck` class

 The `Deck` class will initially hold 52 distinct (non-repeating) `Card` objects in an internal data structure.
-You're free to build your `Deck` class any way you like, but you must implement the methods listed below (along with the necessary OCF methods).
-Again, you can reuse `Deck` code from a previous assignment if you wish.
-You're welcome to add any additional methods or data members you like to the `Deck` class as well.

 ```cpp
     bool pop(Card &aCard); //remove card from top of deck (copy it to aCard); return TRUE if success